EsriDE/typescript-widget-templates/templates/DerivedTemplate/Readme.md

 ## Compatibility
-Created and tested for Web AppBuilder 2.4
+Created and tested for Web AppBuilder 2.4, 2.5 and 2.6

 ## Dependencies